tlab-wide/simple_av/docs/index.md

 </video>

-The primary purpose of **simple-AV** is to ease the simulation and development of self-driving technologies by providing a robust, flexible, and easy-to-understand platform. **simple-AV** includes all of the necessary functions to drive an autonomous vehicle, from localization and object detection to route planning and control.
+The primary purpose of **simple-AV** is to ease the simulation and development of self-driving technologies by providing a simplified, and easy-to-understand platform. **simple-AV** includes the necessary functions to drive an autonomous vehicle.

 While **Autoware** is a comprehensive and powerful project that handles everything related to autonomous driving, it naturally comes with significant computational demands.
 Autonomous driving is a complex and safety-critical task, so Autoware's software is understandably large and intricate.
 Developing or adding features to Autoware can be challenging, requiring a deep understanding of its codebase and substantial hardware resources.